CPP Inclusive Growth Conference 2019

 About the event

 Inclusive growth is one of the most pressing challenges facing advanced economies, where stagnant real wages are squeezing living standards and wealth is increasingly concentrated.
 Attempts to serve those ‘left behind’ continue to be in the shadow of Brexit negotiations.
-Living standards and improvements in life expectancy are stagnating, suggesting that the delivery of inclusive growth at a country, company and community level is more pressing than ever.
+Living standards and improvements in life expectancy are stagnating, suggesting that the delivery of inclusive growth at a country, community and employer level is more pressing than ever.

 The current economic climate is an opportunity for change – with scope for profound questioning of the nature of global capitalism and the aspects of the current system that need to be adapted, refined, regulated or rethought entirely.
 This year the Centre for Progressive Policy (CPP) has designed new measures for inclusive growth and believes delivery should now be the priority.
 In cities, towns and villages across the country as well as across the globe people are innovating practical ways to deliver their vision for inclusive growth.
 Building on our six step programme on how to do local inclusive growth, delivering better lives at a country, community and company level is the key theme of this year’s conference was delivering the levers of change – locally, nationally and internationally.